Yoga For Beginners: Ashtanga Yoga

 Science Behind Ashtanga Yoga

-Modern-day yogis are overwhelmed with classes and yoga training options.
-It seems that "Yoga" has become a loose word, a form of exercise based on physical and mental strength, flexibility, mindfulness, and relaxation.
-But there are various styles of yoga, each so different from the other, even though asanas may usually be the same.
-Of the styles of yoga that are practiced today, Ashtanga Yoga is considered to be the most intense and demands a huge amount of discipline, strength, and commitment.
+But there are various types of yoga, each so different from the next, even though asanas may usually be the same.
+Of the types of yoga that are studied today, Ashtanga Yoga is considered to be the most intense, demanding a huge amount of discipline, strength, and commitment.

-It is an art and science devoted to forming a union of body, mind, and soul.
+It is an art and science devoted to forming a union of body, mind, and spirit.
 Ashtanga Yoga includes synchronizing the breath with a progressive sequence of postures—a method that creates extreme internal heat and a profuse, purifying sweat that detoxifies muscles and organs.
 The effect is better circulation, a light and healthy body, and a peaceful mind.

 In its most traditional form, it includes a very long series of vinyasa postures in between.
 This takes a lot of strength and endurance to complete, particularly in a warm room surrounded by other sweaty practitioners!

 And while Ashtanga Yoga is traditional, indicating that it comes from a spiritual lineage that traces its origins through the ancient route of India, it is not dogmatic.
-Instead, the lineage resides in the hearts of the practitioners and can be modified as needed so that yoga is effective and open to all individuals.
+Instead, the lineage resides in the hearts of the practitioners and can be modified as needed so that the yoga is effective and open to all individuals.

 Physical Aspects